wrfg/wrfg.org/content/pages/index.md

     you to become a donor.
 Please [click here](/donate) to make your tax-deductible donation, or you can mail it to WRFG at 1083 Austin Avenue NE, Atlanta, GA 30307.
     Every donation, no matter the size, is important and appreciated! "
-- template: image
-  image: "/uploads/Sister Rosetta - single cover.jpg"
-- template: text
-  content: This is additional content.
-It'll be at the bottom.
 title: Home

 ---